rupam-work/pdf-to-json-dashboard/README.md

 # PDF to JSON Dashboard

-This project lets you upload Indian FI PDF statements (Deposit, Mutual Fund, Equities) and returns a JSON in AA schema.
+This project lets you upload Indian FI statements (Deposit, Mutual Fund, Equities) as PDF files or screenshots and returns a JSON in AA schema.

 ## Quick Start